About Tinea Cruris

 Tinea cruris, less glamorously known as “jock itch, is a dermatophytic infection of the groin.
 Patients also commonly have tinea pedis (athlete’s foot).
 Moisture from perspiration is likely the predisposing risk factor for both of these rashes.

 Tinea cruris may not be annular, but it will be seripiginous, elevated, and scaling.
 The scrotum is usually uninvolved.

 With what can tinea cruris confused?

 Candidiasis in the groin area is bright red with ill-defined margins and satellite lesions.
 Unlike dermatophytic infections, the scrotum is usually involved.
-Intertrigo is another possible diagnosis that can be confused with tinea cruris, but in intertrigo, the KOH preparation will be negative.
+Intertrigo is another possible diagnosis that can be confused with tinea cruris, but in intertrigo, the KOH preparation, or fungal culture, will be negative.
 Tinea cruris can occasionally be confused with psoriasis and seborrheic dermatitis, which can both effect the groin.
 Erythrasma, caused by Corynebacterium minutissimum, also effect the groin.
 It fluoresces coral pink under Wood’s lamp exam.